Sh4nglj/IS6200_Logistics/doc/presentation_script_ENG.md

 #### 2.2 Our Solution

 Our solution uses blockchain technology to achieve dynamic resource utilization.
 It makes transaction records transparent.
 It lowers entry barriers for small businesses and individuals.
-It also empowers the community and enhances fairness.

 ---